sindhuja2304/CSX_450_1_Project_1/SindhuProj1.md

 4. In the fourth tab you can "Add Storage".Storage can be added upto 30 gb for free version.
 5. In the fifth tab you can "Add tags".This step can be ignored.
 6. In the sixth tab "Configure Security Group", is a Critical configuration.
 Choose the existing security group created to the instance that you are configuring.
 Verify that necessary ports are available in the Inbound rules at the bottom of tab.

 ![configuresecuritygroup](https://user-images.githubusercontent.com/35319815/34926867-5393e67e-f980-11e7-9e0a-ba796c348d30.JPG)
 Users might receive a warning from AWS saying “Improve your instances’ security.
-The security group created is now open to the world
+The security group created is now open to the world.
 7.In the last tab Click "Review and Launch" button.
 Then, "Select an existing key pair or create a new key pair" will be prompted.Select the existing key-pair  and accept the acknowledgement and then launch the instance.

 ![launchinstance](https://user-images.githubusercontent.com/35319815/34926874-5f28952a-f980-11e7-9e35-6992282f21d8.JPG)

 You will be notified of the running instance.
 Make sure instance is running by navigating to EC2 Dashboard Instances Pane.
 Make a note of the IP address of the instance at the bottom of tab.

 ![instance](https://user-images.githubusercontent.com/35319815/34928557-68fb5770-f98c-11e7-85c5-566125e3ce06.JPG)

 **Docker Installation**